Email Security Best Practices for Phishing Prevention

 Run phishing simulations to test employee awareness and vigilance.
 Some cybersecurity vendors will offer security awareness products with their email security solution.
 Trend Micro™ Phish Insight offers customisable training programs to educate users on the most prevalent and recent threats.
 You can put their knowledge to the test by running automated and realistic simulations using templates extracted from real phishing scams.

 SWG sits between the end users and the internet, inspecting traffic inline across multiple security techniques, including TLS/SSL.

-If a user does click a malicious link, SWG technology will perform image analysis and use machine learning to analyze branded elements, login forms, and other site content to recognize fake websites while reducing false positives.
+If a user does click a malicious link, SWG technology will perform image analysis and use machine learning to analyse branded elements, login forms, and other site content to recognise fake websites while reducing false positives.
 Also, with an Acceptable Use Policy (AUP) in place, risk can be further limited by disabling access to unsanctioned apps requiring users to input sensitive personal information.